ken-okabe/vanfs/README.md

 // currently, `timelineA = Timeline Null`
 // so, `double` function is ignored
-// and `timelineB` value becomes `Null`
+// and `timelineB` value becomes `Null` log timelineB.lastVal // use `log` of Timeline
+// Null

 // 3️⃣ update the lastVal of timelineA timelineA